sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 We support both authentication and permissions syncing (through OAuth) for GitLab.
 If you use GitLab as your code host, you have two available authentication flows:

 1. Use SAML (or another auth mechanism) to log in to Gitlab
-2. Use Gitlab OAuth to log in to Sourcegraph
+2. Use GitLab OAuth to log in to Sourcegraph

 In this way, access to Sourcegraph will still be managed by your identity provider, using the code host as a middle step.
 This option is the simplest to configure.
 To do so, follow [these instructions](../auth/index.md#gitlab) to set up Gitlab as an authentication option, and then [these instructions](../repo/permissions.md#oauth-application) to enable permissions syncing.